 - ¼ cup honey, more or less, depending on desired sweetness

 - Additional tablespoon of butter, or bacon grease, if baking in skillet

 TO MAKE CORNBREAD MIX:

-- In a large bowl, whisk together all ingredients until well combined.
-Store in an airtight container.
+- In a large bowl, whisk together all ingredients until very well-combined.
+Store in a labeled, airtight container.

 TO USE CORNBREAD MIX:

 - Preheat oven to 400°F. Place a tablespoon of butter (or bacon grease) in the bottom of an 8-inch cast iron skillet* and place in the oven to melt.